By Steve Sawyer

 He had a dyslexia problem.
 I noticed that when he would study and get to a point of frustration -- the point where I would be punching walls and destroying things -- he would just stop, close his eyes, say a prayer, take a breath and go back to work.
 That blew me away.
 I thought, "How can you not break something?
 You have to break something!"
 It really amazed me that he was able to do this.

-My roommate invited me to go to spring break with him to Daytona Beach.
+My roommate invited me to go on spring break with him to Daytona Beach.
 While there, my friend started talking to the guy next to us on the beach.
 At first we started talking about common things, normal stuff.
 Then my friend decided to get into some deep, heavy issues.
 I didn't want to get into that.
 I had been struggling with a lot.
 It's tough to know you're dying at such a young age.
 And I really didn't want to talk about that stuff with some stranger on the beach, so I kind of faded out of the conversation.
 They kept talking, and eventually it got around to the point where my friend tried to explain what he believed as a Christian.
 I always had a picture of what a Christian was, but I never actually knew what they believed or thought.
 So I kind of listened in on what he was saying.

 I don't know if I can explain it quite as well as he did, but he said something like this: "I believe in God, obviously.
 And I believe that God created us to be in relationship with him.
 But we don't want to be in that relationship with him, so we push him away.
 That pushing God away, that rebellion -- whether it's actively rebelling against him or just passive indifference -- the Bible calls sin.
 I don't like the word "sin," so I think of it as just pushing God away.
 And because we did that, and because we were created to be in a relationship with him, there's a penalty.
 The penalty for our rebellion is death, we die.
 And there's a spiritual death, we're separated from him."
 I thought, Oh, that's happy.